QasimQureshi/stridon/README.md

 # Limitations
 Due to time limitations certain comprimises have been made, for example we are yet to add user friendly features such as the ability to edit news articles.
 # Future Development
-We'd like to split the system into different applications.
+We'd like to split the system into separate applications.
 For example Desktop Apps for writing / publishing and Mobile Apps for reading.